dkacz/caiani2/docs/oracle_local_run.md

 - Repro check `FAILED`: confirm the seed is making its way into the oracle.
 The harness sets `jabm.seed`, `JABM_SEED`, and `seed` System properties.

 ## Notes
-- CI never runs these heavy Java simulations.
-It only verifies smoke SFC checks and golden guards when artifacts are present.
+- Heavy Java simulations and guards run locally.
+Use `scripts/golden_guard.py` after generating goldens.
 - To regenerate parameters mapping: see `docs/java_wsl_setup.md` and `s120_inequality_innovation/oracle/extract_params.py`.